acemod/ACE3/documentation/development/branching-and-release.md

 ## 2 Branching and releases

 We have a release scheduled every 2 weeks on a Tuesday.
 On the friday before release, the project management will decide whatever or not this scheduled release will continue.
-When continueing with the release, the current `master branch` will be merged into a `release branch`.
-This release branch will not contain any direct commits and no other branches will be merged into this branch.
+When continueing with the release, the current `master branch` will be merged into the `release branch`.
+The release branch will not contain any direct commits and no other branches will be merged into this branch.
 The exception being `hotfixes`, which are branched off `Release` and merged back into `Release` and `Master`.

 `Hotfixes` are fixes for critical bugs that prevent stable gameplay with the currently available version of ACE3.